U.S. reports about 300,000 more deaths than usual during pandemic: CDC

-(Reuters) - Nearly 300,000 more people have died in the United States in 2020 during the coronavirus pandemic than historical trends would suggest, with about two-thirds of the deaths due to COVID-19 illnesses, according to a report released on Tuesday.
+(Reuters) - Nearly 300,000 more people have died in the United States in 2020 during the coronavirus pandemic than expected based on historical trends, with about two-thirds of the deaths due to COVID-19 illnesses, according to a report released on Tuesday.

 The CDC did not provide specific explanations for the excess deaths but said it expects the deaths to include those related directly or indirectly to COVID-19.

-The CDC defines excess deaths as the difference between the observed numbers of deaths in specific time periods and expected numbers of deaths in the same time periods.
-The agency found excess deaths have occurred every week since March 2020.
+The agency defines excess deaths as the difference between the observed numbers of deaths in specific time periods and expected numbers of deaths in the same time periods.
+The CDC found that excess deaths have occurred every week since March 2020.

+Excess deaths reached their highest points in the weeks ended April 11 and Aug.
+8, the CDC said.

-The agency said the largest percentage increases in excess deaths were among adults aged 25–44 years and among Hispanic or Latino persons and African Americans.
+The largest percentage increase in excess deaths from all causes was among adults aged 25–44 years at 26.5%.

+The data show disproportionate increases among certain racial and ethnic groups, with the largest average percentage increase in deaths compared with previous years occurring among Hispanic people (53.6%).

+Deaths were 32.9% above average among Black people and 36.6% above average for Asians.

+Deaths from other conditions such as Alzheimer’s disease and dementia, and respiratory diseases have also increased in 2020.

+However, the researchers said it is unclear to what extent these represent deaths indirectly related to the pandemic because of disruptions in healthcare access or utilization.

-About 220,000 people have died due to COVID-19, according to the most recent Reuters tally.
+About 220,000 people have died in the United States due to COVID-19, according to the most recent Reuters tally.

 Reporting by Vishwadha Chander in Bengaluru; Editing by Maju Samuel